All About Non-Small Cell Lung Cancer

 Once the tissue is removed, a healthcare provider called a pathologist examines the specimen under a microscope.
 The pathologist determines if it is cancer or not; and if it is cancerous, they will characterize it by what type of tissue it arose from, what subtype of lung cancer it is, how abnormal it looks (known as the grade), and whether or not it is invading surrounding tissues.
 The pathologist sends a pathology report to your healthcare provider, detailing his/her findings, which is an important piece in planning your treatment.
 You can request a copy of your report for your records.

 There are several types of non-small cell lung cancer.
 The pathology report will state the type of cancer.
-Non-small cell lung cancers make up approximately 85% of lung cancers.
-This is further broken down into subtypes, also called histology, with the most common being:
+This is further broken down into subtypes, also called histology:

-In the past decade, several genetic abnormalities have been identified in non-small cell lung cancers.
+Genetic abnormalities have been identified in non-small cell lung cancers.
 These abnormalities can be used to determine prognosis and/or predict the response to a specific treatment.
 Many centers now routinely test for EGFR mutations and ALK gene rearrangements in metastatic lung cancer in never smokers.
 The presence of EGFR mutations is used to determine the appropriateness of using EGFR Inhibitor treatment, a type of "targeted therapy."
 Tumors with ALK gene rearrangements are treated with medications that target this abnormality.
+You may also be tested for a KRAS, ROS1, BRAF and RET mutation.
 Talk to your healthcare provider about molecular testing for your specific case.

 How is lung cancer staged?